couchbaselabs/mini-hacks/android-background-sync/README.md

 The `DEVICE_TOKEN` can be found by running the code in the previous section and coying it from LogCat.
 The way the notification is handled will depend on the state of the application:

 - **Foreground:** In this case, the user is already in your application and expects the latest data as soon as available.
 The simplest way to do that is by running a continuous replication when the app is in the foreground.
 Hence, when the app is in the foreground, you can dismiss the notification since a continuous replication is already running.
-- **Background:** In this case, the app is in the background and so you should have stopped the continuous replication upon entering the background mode.
-Hence, we'll start a one-shot pull replication to fetch the new data from Sync Gateway.
+- **Background:** Here, the app is in the background and so you should have stopped the continuous replication upon entering the background mode.
+Therefor, we'll start a one-shot pull replication to fetch the new data from Sync Gateway.

 Let's break down those two different paths of execution into different sections.
 You can refer to the class diagram below throughout those sections.